top of page

 Since the end of the war of independence in 1949 much efforts by the Israeli authorities and by Jewish/Zionist institutions across the world have helped transform Jerusalem into what it is today: a city of nearly one million and the largest city in Israel, in terms of jurisdictional area, with 126 sq.km, compared with Tel Aviv, which has only 52 sq.km.

-In terms of religious identification, countrywide the religious are 24% of the population, while they make up 31% of the population in Jerusalem. the ultra-orthodox, who are 10% of the Jewish population of Israel overall, form 35% of the city’s Jewish population.
+Almost 60% of jerusalem inhabitants are Jews while 40% are Palestinians.
+In Jerusalem, the ultra-orthodox, who are 10% of the Jewish population of Israel, form 35% of the city’s Jewish population.
 This is probably directly linked with the fact that Jerusalem is a holy city.

 In this series I reflect leisurely at what all this means for me, as a Jerusalemite.